 Roughly seventy percent of Dickinson students who study abroad participate in Dickinson Programs.
 More than forty percent of the Dickinson faculty have led or taught on a Dickinson Program.
 Typically, Dickinson faculty teach one or two courses on Dickinson Programs, with remainder of the courses taught by faculty at our partner institutions.
 Where Dickinson Programs are led by in-country directors appointed by the College rather than by our faculty (e.g., in Cameroon), the in-country directors make regular visits to campus so that students get to know the directors, their work, and the opportunities that exist at the centers they lead.

-There is a Dickinson faculty advisor on campus for every Dickinson Program.
-The faculty advisor works closely with students, offering them individual guidance on course selection at the Dickinson Program.
+There is a Dickinson faculty coordinator on campus for every Dickinson Program.
+The faculty coordinator works closely with students, offering them individual guidance on course selection at the Dickinson Program.
 Faculty from our partner institutions also regularly teach and lecture on visiting stays at Dickinson, increasing students’ familiarity with what is available at the Dickinson Programs.
 It is not just the presence of Dickinson faculty at a global center that makes a program a Dickinson Program; it’s the closeness of the overall academic relationship, in all its many dimensions, between Dickinson and its partners.

 While the College has invested significant resources in developing its own programs, it is not possible for an institution of Dickinson's size to operate and maintain programs that meet the needs of every student.
 So, the College has developed a select number of strategic partnerships with some of the oldest and most respected study abroad provider organizations (e.g., DIS and CIEE) and designated these opportunities as "Partner Programs."